CloudChi/FX-Framework/Script_Folders_Module.md

     - One of the few subfolders that can contain Modules
   - Can be modified by consumers (not just original developer)
   - Can contain simple scripts that only return a JSONObject of hardcoded values

+  > NOTE need to change Street1, to Street2, Street 3 in screenshot

   ![Config Hardcoded Setup](Screenshots/Screenshot_Config1.png)
   ![Config Hardcoded Results](Screenshots/Screenshot_Config2.png)